• Home

 Sometimes, it will be necessary to modify the terms of your Order.

-While the agreement may have been right at the time of your divorce, needs may have become different, your income situation may have changed, or perhaps your spouse has become more successful than they were at the time of the divorce.
-Several factors may contribute to the necessity of the modification of support.
+While the agreement may have been right at the time of your divorce, your needs may have changed, your income situation may have changed, or perhaps your spouse has become more successful than they were.
+Several factors may contribute to the necessity of modifying support.

 As child support attorneys, we know modifying your support obligation is one of the most confusing and, at times, frustrating areas of the law.

-There are several factors to consider, but above all, the change in circumstances must be substantial and continuing, making the current support obligation unreasonable.
+Several factors must be considered, but above all, the change in circumstances must be substantial and continuing, making the current support obligation unreasonable.

 • For child support, you need to show that there is a continuing change in which there would be a 20% change in what you would be paying when all relevant factors are considered (example: if you are paying $500 per month in child support, your support obligation would have to go up or down by more than $100 for a modification).